Tell schools you are a ‘Friend of First Give’

 Encourage their creativity and let them do the talking

-You should encourage them to make their own video rather than suggesting they download yours.
+You should encourage them to make their own video for their presentation rather than suggesting they download yours.
 Ensure they deliver the final presentations themselves even if they ask you to speak.

 Build the relationship

 Offer to listen to their presentations, invite them to volunteer for you and stay in touch!

 We have 140 schools in the Greater London area and a further 30 schools in the South Wales area participating in First Give throughout the academic year in 2016/2017.
 This means you might be contacted by more than one school, or more than one team.

 Simply put: if you are registered with the Charity Commission and have a local office or project that teams can visit, they can represent you!

 The School Final is the culmination of the programme.
-Eight finalist teams will present to panel of judges and the winning teams will be announced, who will win the £1,000.
+Around eight finalist teams will present to panel of judges and the winning charity will be announced, who will win the £1,000.
 We would love to see you there and the students always appreciate your support.